-Memorial Hermann's total operating expenses for the most recent completed and audited prior fiscal year were \$4.941 billion.
+Memorial Hermann's total operating expenses for the most recent completed and audited fiscal year (2020) were \$5,190,772,994.
 The Annual Statement of Community Benefits Standards is submitted to the Hospital Survey Unit, Department of State Health Services, and includes completed worksheets that compute the ratio of cost to charge.